kzu/kzu.github.io/_posts/2015-05-25-msbuild-symlinks.md

 ---
 title: "How to use symlinks with MSBuild"
+excerpt: |
-description: "Symlinks are very useful.
-This post shows how to leverage them for conditional processing using MSBuild item groups."
+  Symlinks are very useful.
+This post shows how to leverage them for conditional processing using MSBuild item groups.
 tags: msbuild
 ---
 I needed to conditionally re-create symlinks to a known location in the machine from the output of an C# project file (MSBuild custom tasks and targets, that should go to `$(MSBuildExtensionsPath)\[Company]\[Product]`).